Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 American Express name change

-Changing your name with American Express is fairly easy.
+Changing your name with American Express is probably the easiest.
 Here’s how it works:

-- Log in to your American Express My Account.
+- Log in to your online credit card account.

-Once you have updated your name in all your legal documents and with your card providers, reach out to all two major credit bureaus – Equifax and TransUnion – to make sure they have updated your new name.
+Once you have updated your name in all your legal documents and with your card providers, reach out to all three major credit bureaus — Experian, Equifax and TransUnion — to make sure they have updated your new name.

 Next, you should update your name with all other institutions like banks, insurance companies or other companies you have any relation with.